solomonhenry-afk/Enterprise-Detection-Engineering-Python-Automation/README.md

 #  Personal Philosophy

-> **"Great Detection Engineering isn't measured by the number of alerts generated,It's measured by the quality, reliability, automation, and continuous improvement of the detections that protect the enterprise."**
+> **"Great Detection Engineering isn't measured by the number of alerts generated, It's measured by the quality, reliability, automation, and continuous improvement of the detections that protect the enterprise."**

 ### — Solomon Henry